Are NDAs legally binding in Japan? A guide for employers [2024]

 Employees or contractors typically sign an NDA under the following scenarios:

-• Start of employment/contract: This initial stage often involves exposure to sensitive business information, making an NDA crucial.
+- Start of employment/contract: When new hire is signing an offer letter or during the onboarding process, which often involves exposure to sensitive business information, making an NDA crucial.

-• Exit from company: On leaving, remember to remind employees or contractors of their continuing confidentiality obligations.
+- Exit from the company: In case of resignation or termination of employment, remember to remind employees or contractors of their continuing confidentiality obligations.

 In short, use an NDA whenever your business's confidential information is at stake.